 - Focusing on issues of ongoing public concern

 - Providing continuity of service to the community

 - Ensuring active involvement on the part of problem-solving officers and neighborhood services coordinators in the affairs of the community

 - Encouraging beat officers, problem-solving officers, and neighborhood services coordinators to initiate creative responses to neighborhood problems

 - Developing the capacity of residents to speak and act effectively on their own behalf

 - Strengthening and building groups and organizations so residents can advocate for their own interests

-Community Policing calls on the community and the Police Department to work together.
+Community policing calls on the community and the Police Department to work together.
 Each must play a specific role for the partnership to work.
-Community policing in Redwood City encourages residents to participate in programs and work with Police Department staff and others to identify problems, prioritize concerns, and develop solutions which are then implemented collectively.
+Community policing in Redwood City encourages residents to participate in programs and work with Police Department staff to identify problems, prioritize concerns, and develop solutions that are implemented collectively.